As in any good book, the Bible stays true to its theme from its introduction, expansion through the middle, to the climax at the end.

 “Then the king Nebuchadnezzar…made Daniel…ruler over the whole province of Babylon, and chief of the governors over all the wise men of Babylon…It pleased Darius to set over the kingdom…three presidents; of whom Daniel was first:” (Daniel 2:46-48; 6:1-2)

 “Thus saith the LORD to his anointed, to Cyrus, whose right hand I have holden, to subdue nations before him; and I will loose the loins of kings, to open before him the two leaved gates; and the gates shall not be shut; I will go before thee, and make the crooked places straight: I will break in pieces the gates of brass, and cut in sunder the bars of iron; And I will give thee the treasures of darkness, and hidden riches of secret places, that thou mayest know that I, the LORD, which call thee by thy name, am the God of Israel.”
 (Isaiah 45:1-5)

 Henry Kissinger would be a good example of the equivalent role in our time.
-His nation of origin was Jew, he was forced by war to emigrate from his country of birth, he became a naturalized citizen of another country, but his circle of influence grew to include the whole world.
+His nation of origin was Jew, he was forced by war to emigrate from Germany, his country of birth, he became a naturalized citizen of America, but his circle of influence grew to include the whole world.

 Henry A. Kissinger, in full Henry Alfred Kissinger, (born May 27, 1923, Fürth, Germany), American political scientist, who, as adviser for national security affairs and secretary of state, was a major influence in the shaping of U.S. foreign policy from 1969 to 1976 under Presidents Richard M. Nixon and Gerald R. Ford.
 In 1973 he was jointly awarded the Nobel Prize for Peace with Le Duc Tho of North Vietnam for their efforts to negotiate a peaceful settlement of the Vietnam War.